Why YOU Need a Burled Arch—It’s Not What You Think

 Would Your Customers Give You an Emmy or a Razzie?

 How do you turn customers into raving fans for your business or brand?
+Should you require services like that file boi report in tennessee?

 Author and leadership expert Ken Blanchard tells a story about a particularly poor customer service experience.
 He and his wife had separated while shopping at the mall.
 At one point, Ken had found some clothes he wanted to try on, but he wanted his wife’s opinion before purchasing.